 PHIL 165.001 – Bioethics

 This course engages with contemporary healthcare policy debates by analysing the normative questions about morality and justice underlying them.
-The course will be structured in three separate parts: (a) the ethics of doctor-patient relations; (b) the ethics of research; and (c) the ethics of healthcare policy.
-The course will guide students in formulating their own answers to questions such as: Can healthcare practitioners override a patient’s wishes?
-Are clinical trials ethical?
-Is abortion ever morally permissible?
+The course will cover the ethics of healthcare policy (including the ethics of policy responses to the COVID-19 pandemic); the ethics of research and the ethics of doctor-patient relations.
+The course will guide students in formulating their own answers to questions such as: How should scarce lifesaving resources be distributed during a pandemic?
+Should governments mandate masks?
+Should you download a tracking app?
+Are Covid-19 human challenge trials morally permissible?
+Can healthcare practitioners override a patient’s wishes?
 Is there a right to healthcare?
 Should there be a market for organs?
 No prior experience with philosophy is required.